jwonyk/earthworm-infographic/README.md

-# Final Project (Data-Driven Infographic: Boba Shop Trends)
+# Final Project (Data-Driven Infographic: Earthworm Invasion)

 ## Purpose of this project